 Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
 For unto you is born this day in the city of David a Saviour, which is Christ the Lord.
 And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.
 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying, Glory to God in the highest, and on earth peace, good will toward men (Luke 2:10-14).

 So it is today, many glory in their riches, power, and wisdom, while those who are being saved boast in the Lord.
 In this way Christmas, among its many other accomplishments, also reveals our calling:

-Just as in His resurrection, Christ did not appear to Pilate, Caesar, and the High Priest, but rather visited His rough and unsophisticated disciples.
-So at His birth, the angels appeared to lowly shepherds and bypassed the rich and famous.
+Just as in His resurrection, Christ refused to appear to Pilate, Caesar, and the High Priest, but rather visited His rough and unsophisticated disciples, so at His birth, the angels appear to lowly shepherds and bypass the rich and famous.
 As Jesus grew into an adult; His attitude towards the proud never changed.
 He prayed, “I thank Thee, O Father, Lord of heaven and earth, because thou hast hid these things from the wise and prudent, and hast revealed them unto babes (Matthew 11:25).”
 “O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out (Romans 11:33)!”

-Much more can be shared about the implications of the “Glorious Incarnation,” but this will have to suffice for now.
-With that being said, I want to wish you and yours a very Merry Christmas and most blessed New Year in God’s Kingdom!
+Much more can be shared about the implications of the Incarnation, but this will have to suffice for now.
+With that be said, I want to wish you and yours a very Merry Christmas and most blessed New Year in God’s Kingdom!